Arboretum Education Department Staff Retreat, November 2018

 Statewide Director, Extension Master Gardener Volunteer Program

 A self-professed plant guy, Tim has woven his passion for plants into his professional life.
 He has a broad background in the horticulture industry and extensive experience educating learners of all ages in diverse settings: public schools, urban neighborhood gardens, and at the Minnesota Landscape Arboretum since 1993.
-In his current role as Director of Education, Tim leads a creative, dedicated staff of educators who help people of all ages, abilities and circumstances connect with plants through hands-on learning.
+In his current roles as Director of Arboretum Education and Statewide Director of the Extension Master Gardener Program, Tim leads a creative, dedicated staff of educators who help people of all ages, abilities and circumstances connect with plants through hands-on learning.

 Two areas are of special interest to Tim.
 First, developing and delivering urban, garden-based youth programs that promote science learning, entrepreneurship, leadership development, and contributing to the common good.
-Second, establishing the Arboretum as a forum for issues of our time: clean water, healthy food, urban agriculture, nature-based therapeutics, climate change, sustainability, and conservation.
+Second, establishing and sustaining the Arboretum and the Master Gardener Program as trusted sources of research based experiences about issues of our time that relate to gardening and growing plants: clean water, healthy food, urban agriculture, nature-based therapeutics, climate change, pollinators, biodiversity, sustainability, and conservation.